tari-project/tari/RFC/src/RFC-0230_HTLC.md

 ## Goals

-This document describes a few extension to [MimbleWimble] to allow time related transactions.
+This document describes a few extensions to [MimbleWimble] to allow time related transactions.

 ## Related RFCs